Must try Icelandic food

 8. Sheep’s Head

-In Iceland, there’s a dish that’s based around a sheep’s head and it literally is a brained, boiled sheep’s head, served with rutabaga and potatoes.
-Yes – it’s not everyone’s favorite, and it may be one of those ones that’s more of a dare than a delicacy in your eyes!
+In Iceland, there’s a dish that’s based around a sheep’s head and it is a brained, boiled sheep’s head, served with rutabaga and potatoes.
+Yes – it’s not everyone’s favorite, and it may be one of those that’s more of a dare than a delicacy in your eyes!

 Icelandic Sheep Head – delicacy or dare?

 Cured shark – or Hákarl as it is known here is a fermented shark.
 It is buried underground for up to 3 months and then dried for a further 5 months.
 Fresh shark meat contains a lot of urea, so this process reduces the amount of urea in the meat, but you’ll still be able to taste it.

 Fermented Shark in Iceland – are you brave enough?

 Icelanders ate puffins when times were tough and there was little choice of food.
 Now, however, it still appears on menus and is considered a delicacy.
 It is served smoked and has quite a strong flavor, which is why some establishments will serve in relatively small quantities, and accompanied by a fruit sauce.

 Much like Puffin, this dish can present a moral challenge to visitors.
 However, for years it too was a much-needed food source for Icelanders.
 Minke whale meat is the type that you’ll find on menus here either in a steak form or kebabs.
 The best way to eat it is when it is cured and then seared.
-Icelanders who eat this, or sell it, will also be quick to point out that it is Minke whale which is not endangered.
+Icelanders who eat this, or sell it, will also be quick to point out that it is a Minke whale that is not endangered.

 Whale meat – a moral challenge now but previously a much-needed food source

 How we can help you see Iceland.